-Did you know that Customs and Border Patrol personnel are at 15 airports in 6 countries?
+Did you know that Customs and Border Patrol personnel are in 6 countries at 15 airports and one ferry terminal?
 This allows passengers to be pre-screened prior to flights on popular routes to the U.S.

 At the time of this post, the approved airports are: